#DPTstudent chat for Wednesday, October 29: How Physical Therapists Can Help Change the World

 Source: CDC & US Census Bureau

 The relative burden of older adults on the health care system will be substantial.
 It’s clear we will see a major shift in health care, with a significant percentage increase in medical visits for adults age 65 and older.
+Elderly patients with mobility issues may require hospital beds for optimal care.
+For those interested, you can browse our collection of healing havens for the home to find options that support comfort and recovery.
 Common comorbidities such as cardiovascular disease and arthritis, combined with balance deficits and falls will create many opportunities for physical therapists to intervene and improve quality of life for these individuals.
 Chances are, you are going to work with older adults at some point during your career as a physical therapist.
 And if you’re interested in geriatric PT, you’ll quite likely have a job.

 This week, we’re discussing the impact of our aging population on the physical therapy profession.
 What issues do you anticipate?
 How should we address these?
 What can we do to meet an increasing demand for older adult physical therapy?